-The very limited edition Vintage 50 is patent pending and built using a rare, brown Vietnam era “50” size ammo can.
-Originally used to hold fuses or .50 cal ammunition (stencils will vary).
-This models includes an additional top tray handmade using 1/4″ solid wood Spanish Cedar.
+The limited edition Vintage Tall 50 is patent pending and built using a rare, brown Vietnam era “Tall 50” size ammo can.
+Originally used to hold fuses, .50 cal ammunition or .30 cal ammunition (stencils will vary).

-The 50 size Ammodor is built using a US Military .50 cal size ammunition can.
+The Tall 50 size Ammodor is built using a US Military “tall 50” size ammunition can.
 They are genuine, Grade 1, military surplus ammo boxes that have been previously used by the men and women of our US Armed Forces.

 They are nearly indestructible and feature a secure flip open lid with a rubber seal around the rim – making Ammodors 100% waterproof and air-tight.
 There is no better container for a humidor!

 The interior sides and bottom are lined with precision milled 1/4″ thick Spanish Cedar.
 It is the preferred lining for high-end humidors since it offers natural protection from tobacco worms and mold.
 Joints feature beautiful 45 degree angled cuts.
 The bottom exterior is lined with olive drab green felt to prevent your ammo box humidor from scratching any delicate table top surfaces.

 All ammo cans are thoroughly cleaned and sanitized prior to becoming an Ammodor – they will not ruin your cigars with harmful odors!
 Learn more about our cleaning process.